mine-man3000/SeshOS-UEFI/README.md

 ## BUILDING

-install gcc, nasm, qemu-system-x86_64 and
+install gcc, nasm, qemu-system-x86_64. it is a UEFI OS but the UEFI files are in the repo.

 ## TODO